The Luftwaffe at Luke

 at Palmdale.

-A manpower change also was effected in 1965 involving the contract administration
+A manpower change also was effected in 1965 involving the contract

-for Materiel.
+the Deputy Commander for Materiel.

-On September 1, 1966 the 4540th CCTG and 4443rd CCTS were deactivated at Luke,
+On September 1, 1966 the 4540th CCTG and 4443rd CCTS were deactivated

-of 40 training days.
-Flying hours were increased to 31 in the refresher course,
+course of 40 training days.
+Flying hours were increased to 31 in the refresher

-pilots current in the F-104G.
+to German pilots current in the F-104G.

 The first class of students in the refresher course graduated on December